-The proposed bill, SB104, seeks to amend the Arkansas Pharmacy Benefits Manager Licensure Act to improve patient rights and access to medications.
-It establishes a legislative intent to regulate healthcare payors and pharmacy benefits managers, ensuring fair access to pharmacy services and protecting patients from unfair trade practices.
-The bill introduces new definitions, such as "affiliate," "carve-out network," "ghost network," and "self-administered prescription drug," to clarify the relationships and practices within pharmacy benefits management.
-It prohibits unfair practices, including coercing enrollees to use specific pharmacies and failing to disclose available options for obtaining prescription drugs, while mandating clear communication regarding exception and appeal processes.
+The proposed bill seeks to amend the Arkansas Pharmacy Benefits Manager Licensure Act with the goal of enhancing patient rights and improving access to medications.
+It establishes a legislative intent to regulate healthcare payors and pharmacy benefits managers, ensuring that patients are protected from unfair trade practices and have adequate access to pharmacy services.
+The bill introduces new definitions, such as "affiliate," "carve-out network," "ghost network," and "self-administered prescription drug," which clarify the relationships and practices within pharmacy benefits management.
+It also prohibits unfair practices, including coercing enrollees to use specific affiliates and restricting pharmacy choices, while mandating clear communication regarding coverage exceptions and appeals.

 Old version SB104 Original - 1-27-2025 09:03 AM: 23-92-503, 23-92-506(b)